tkchafin/FGTpartitioner/README.md

 If we sample the following unphased genotype:
 ----A/T--------C/G---- (where A/T and C/G represent heterozygous genotypes).

 How do we know the haplotypes of the two individual chromosomes?
 The short answer is, given this data alone, that we can't.
-That is why I give 3 options in FGDpartitioner:
+That is why I give 3 options in FGTpartitioner:

 **-r 1**
 This option randomly resolves heterozygotes, yielding one of the following as a pseudo-haplotype for this sample: